cloudmesh/classes/docs/source/hw2.rst

 -------------------------------------------------------------------------------

 * Assignments must be completed individually.
+* Discussion is allowed (e.g. via Slack) but the submission should be made by yourself.
+Acknowledge your helpers/collaborators name in the submission if you discussed or get help from anyone.
 * Use an individual github repository.
 A repository in FutureSystems will be given later.

 Tasks